Cryosurgery is a relatively new method of treating Morton’s neuroma, and one that offers many advantages over conventional treatment methods.

-As a clinical procedure cryosurgery does not require stitches, and is considerably less evasive than conventional Morton’s neuroma surgery.
+As a clinical procedure, cryosurgery does not require stitches, and is considerably less invasive than Morton’s neuroma excision surgery.
 The recovery time is much shorter as a result, and there is very little post treatment neuroma pain and only mild bruising in the forefoot.
-This bruising only lasts 4-5 days; you can typically return to work after 24 hours and return to sport after just a few months.
+This bruising only lasts 4-5 days; you can typically return to work after 48 hours and return to sport after just a few months.
 With cryosurgery there is no post-operative neuritis or neuralgia pain.

 Cryosurgery patients are able to walk out of the clinic in their own shoes, and only require a plaster to cover the puncture site of their foot.
 Conventional Morton’s neuroma surgery necessitates that patients were a full post-operative boot, and will require post-treatment opiate based analgesics.
 This is not the case with cryotherapy.